qkzk/fm/readme.md

 #### Initial setup

 1. Open google cloud console and setup a new project for fm
-2. Add the google drive API for your project
+2. Add the google drive API for your project and create credentials
+3. Add a tester with the same account
-3. Add OAuth 2.0 credentials and copy the client id and client secret.
+4. Add OAuth 2.0 credentials and copy the client id and client secret.
-4. Run the helper binary `google_drive_config_helper`.
+5. Run the helper binary `google_drive_config_helper`.

 #### Notes: